aram2608/aram2608.github.io/_posts/2025-11-06-space-invaders-go2.md

 }
 ```

-It is simply a data container that stores the positons on screen and the speed
+It is simply a data container that stores the positon on screen and the speed
 we want our ship to travel at.
 We then store a pointer to it in our Game struct
 and our ship is ready for drawing!